cbshiles/KALX-libfms/doc/ftap/xva.md

 sufficiently expressive to incorporate such detailed specification if necessary.

 To allow for the possibility of unwinding, let $U$ be the time of unwinding.
-This is simply a stopping time and typically has the form $U = \inf\{t\colon P^+_t > a\}$ for some $a$ -- unwind the first time exposure is above some amount $a$.
+This is simply a stopping time and typically has the form
+$U = \inf\{t\colon P^+_t > a\}$ for some $a$ -- unwind the first time
+exposure is above some amount $a$.
 The value at the time of unwinding might be contractually specified, or the value of the remaining cash flows.
 In any case, it is simply another cash flow to be specified.
 The exposure at time $t$ is now $P^+_t1(U > t)$.

 It may be the case that the cash flows, $(A_j)$, are aggregated across a portfolio.
 It is simple to incorporate unwind provisions for individual trades in the portfolio using the same technique.

+### DVA
+When banks realized they were leaving money on the table, they came up with DVA.
+It looks similar to the CVA calculation except it is based on the exposure to the other counterparty, but other counterparties don't really have any incentive to monetize this.

+### FVA
+There does not seem to be a standard method of computing the funding value adjustment.
+In our new regulatory world, it seems to have turned into a way of using capital requirements to transfer the power to influence what trades will be done to funding desks.
+Not unlike what happened with EBL.

+Mathematical models have nothing to say about ulterior motives, but they can provide clarity on valuing, hedging, and managing risk.
+Conceptually, FVA is just a matter of faithfully modeling all of the cash flows and trades associated with managing the book.
+Collateral agreements specify an algorithm for posting cash flows based on exposure.
+Debt value adjustment is the trading strategy employed to monetize excess collateral instead of leaving it sitting around.
+If you use credit default swaps to mitigate the risk, add them to the total portfolio explicitly.

+The difficult thing is building models that allow efficient and accurate implementation of what is actually occurring.
+And teaching people who use the models the assumptions and limitations behind them.

+The framework proposed above only solves the easiest part of this complicated problem.